davisaantos/crossfire/README.md

 cities(format='df')
 ```

-### Listing occurences
+### Listing occurrences

-To get shooting occurences from Fogo Cruzado dataset it is necessary to specify a state id in `id_state` parameter:
+To get shooting occurrences from Fogo Cruzado dataset it is necessary to specify a state id in `id_state` parameter:

 ```python
 from crossfire import occurrences